vega/ipyvega/README.md

 Now Jupyter should be running and you can create a notebook.

 ## Usage

-Check out the example notebooks at https://github.com/vega/ipyvega/blob/master/notebooks/Vega.ipynb and https://github.com/vega/ipyvega/blob/master/notebooks/Vega-Lite.ipynb
+Check out the example notebooks for [Vega-Lite](https://github.com/vega/ipyvega/blob/master/notebooks/VegaLite.ipynb) and [Vega](https://github.com/vega/ipyvega/blob/master/notebooks/Vega.ipynb).

-This assumes that you have the correct `cars.json`.
+To run the notebooks yourself, you need to get the file [`cars.json`](https://raw.githubusercontent.com/vega/ipyvega/master/notebooks/cars.json).

 ## Developers